bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 **Max Hillebrand:** 01:04:38

 Yeah, so Adam, there's multiple layers of why this might be very difficult for us to use.
-One is we might want the transaction history, so this is the whole TX outset instead of the UTXO set.
+One is we might want the transaction history, so this is the whole TXO set instead of the UTXO set.

 **Adam Ficsor:** 01:04:49